-Several different things can cause high blood pressure.
+Food, medicine, lifestyle, age, and genetics can cause high blood pressure.
 Your doctor can help you find out what might be causing yours.
-In general, there are two types of high blood pressure:
+Common factors that can lead to high blood pressure include:

-- A diet high in salt, fat, and/or cholesterol
+- A diet high in salt, fat, and/or cholesterol.

-- Chronic conditions such as kidney and hormone problems, diabetes, and high cholesterol
+- Chronic conditions such as kidney and hormone problems, diabetes, and high cholesterol.

-- Family history: You are more likely to have high blood pressure if your parents or other close relatives also have it
+- Family history, especially if your parents or other close relatives have high blood pressure.

-- Lack of physical activity
+- Lack of physical activity.

-- Older age: The older you are, the more likely you are to have high blood pressure
+- Older age (the older you are, the more likely you are to have high blood pressure).

-- Race: Non-Hispanic black people are more likely to have high blood pressure than people of other races
+- Race (non-Hispanic black people are more likely to have high blood pressure than people of other races).

-- Some birth control medicines
+- Some birth control medicines and other medicines.

-- Tobacco use or drinking too much alcohol
+- Tobacco use or drinking too much alcohol.